gurelbs/TFTP/readme.md

 - Files are broken into 512-byte blocks for transmission
 - Each data block is acknowledged by the receiver
 - Basic TFTP-like protocol with simplified operations
+- File data is encrypted using AES-128
+- MD5 hash is used for integrity verification